2020 Brisbane City Council election

-Elections to Brisbane City Council were held on Saturday 28 March 2020 to elect a councillor to each of the local government area's 26 wards and the direct election of the Lord Mayor of Brisbane.
+The 2020 Brisbane City Council election was held on 28 March 2020 to elect a lord mayor and 26 councillors to the City of Brisbane.
+The election was held as part of the statewide local government elections in Queensland, Australia.

 The election resulted in the re-election of the Liberal National Party under Adrian Schrinner as Lord Mayor and the Liberal National Party with a majority council.
+It was a fourth consecutive landslide for the party.

 In the Lord Mayoral election, Adrian Schrinner and the Liberal National Party was declared the winner after defeating Pat Condren and the Labor Party on a two-party-preferred basis - 56.3% to 43.7%.

-In the ward elections, there were no changes to the representation of the 26 wards.
-With the Liberal National Party holding onto the 19 wards they already held, the Labor Party retaining the 5 wards they already held along with the Greens and Independents retaining their single wards each.
+In the ward elections, there were no changes to the representation of the 26 wards, with the Liberal National Party retaining the 19 wards they previously held, the Labor Party retaining the 5 wards they previously held, along with the Greens and Independents each retaining their single wards.